olov/defs/loop-closures.md

 }
 ```

-defs will with default options give you an error:
+defs with default options gives you an error:

     line 4: loop-variable y is captured by a loop-closure.
 Tried "loopClosures": "iife" in defs-config.json?

 This is because With ES6 semantics `y` is bound fresh per loop iteration, so each closure captures a separate
 instance of `y`, unlike if `y` would have been a `var`.

-You can now either choose to rewrite it manually, like usually in a pre-ES6 world, using an IIFE or
+You can now either choose to rewrite it manually (in usual pre-ES6 style), with an IIFE or
 bind or similar.
 For example:

 ```javascript